jakearchibald/wittr/README.md

 This is a silly little demo app for an offline-first course.

-You could run the app either using machine dependnecies, or using docker
+You could run the app either using machine dependencies, or using docker

 ## Running using local machine